 - If you are travelling on a bus, or a train, only travel during daylight hours and try to plan your journey so you arrive safely at your accommodation before it gets dark.
 Overnight journeys can be hazardous and potentially dangerous.

 - Meet up with locals.
 Try out couchsurfing or book yourself into an Airbnb “Experience”, where you can get insider knowledge and get to meet (and make friends with) actual Chilean people.
 You’ll be able to get local advice, knowledge, and get to learn more about Chilean culture, too.
-Just make sure that the reviews for wherever you plan to stay are nothing short of amazing.

 - Be kind to yourself: you don’t always have to do certain hikes because everybody’s talking about them, or do anything that’s too far out of your comfort zone.
 Don’t forget that this is your trip and you don’t have to live up to anybody’s expectations.